nervosnetwork/ckb-cli/README.md

     unlock    Unlock an account
     update    Update password of an account
     export    Export master private key and chain code as hex plain text (USE WITH YOUR OWN RISK)

+>> util: Utilities

+    key-info    Show public information of a secp256k1 private key (from file) or public key

 ```